PrattSAVI/ACS/README.md

-# Retirieveing Data from Census API
+# Retirieving Data from Census API

 We will be using census question groups to retrieve information on a specific topic on block group level from the American Community Survey 5-Year Estimates.